-"How to Reach Your Potential" is a series of 100 interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+"How to Reach Your Potential" is an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 Trina Boos is regarded as one of the best connected figures in the Canadian marketing, digital, creative and advertising industry and is the President and Founder of Boost Agents, a recruitment agency in downtown Toronto.
 Since 2011, Trina and her team have matched hundreds of talented, world-class candidates in the marketing, advertising, creative, and digital industries with some of the most leading-edge, innovative organizations across North America.
 Trina’s 10 years of experience in business development, marketing, digital strategy, account management, and customer experience roles helped lay the foundation for the success of Boost Agents.